 Since it boasts a long duration of 12 to 24 hours, it can help the user fall asleep fast and stay asleep longer.

 Similar to alcohol and barbiturates, Ativan is a central nervous system (CNS) depressant.
 It works by suppressing brain activity, binding specific receptors in the nervous system, and increasing the efficiency of the chemical gamma-aminobutyric acid (GABA).
 When this chemical joins with receptors in the brain, it produces anxiolytic (anti-anxiety), hypnotic, sedative, and muscle-relaxing effects.

 Individuals who suffer from anxiety and sleep disorders could possibly have a chemical imbalance that makes the GABA in their brain less efficient.

 Generally, benzos are prescribed in short-term bouts for no longer than four weeks at a time.
 Within a month, your body starts becoming physically dependent on the drug.
 Dependence can lead to very serious withdrawal symptoms that are associated with this class of drugs, and it can be deadly without medical supervision.
 Using Ativan in high doses or mixing it with other substances that suppress the CNS can lead to overdose, which can be fatal.

-However, there are a few warning signs for tolerance and dependence.
-A tolerance occurs when the drug becomes less effective at the standard dose, so continuing use or increasing the dose can lead to dependence.
+However, there are a few warning signs of tolerance and dependence.
+Tolerance occurs when the drug becomes less effective at the standard dose, so continuing use or increasing the dose can lead to dependence.
 At this point, the body relies on the drug for normalcy, so it can experience withdrawal symptoms in its absence.